PhilippeCarphin/rust-workout-log/README.md

 # Rust workout log

-This is a program that I'm learning Rust with.
-As of now, it reads a workout history from a JSON file.
+This is a workout tracking application that I made to help workout regularly.

+I use Duolingo and it has the concept of a "streak" which once your streak reaches about 5, the idea of missing a day and having it come back down to zero becomes unthinkable.

+The reasons for writing my own app which is pretty crappy compared to other actual apps is to use my passion for programming to get me more excited about working out.

+# Data

-A workout consists of multiple exercises and an exercise consists of multiple sets where a set is a weight and a number of reps.
+A workout is a vector of exercises, an exercise is a vector of sets, and a set is a weight and a number of reps.
+This fails to represent things like timed exercises like doing a plank and other types of exercises but covers most gym style exercises.

 As an example, a shoulder workout might be
 - Overhead press: 15x10, 20x8, 25x3